 Temple University is committed to the success of the FPP, striving for clear understanding, safe behavior, and involvement in the program for everyone.
 All suggestions and improvements to the Plan are welcome.
-Please address any comments to University Fire Marshal John Higgins at (215) 204-8687.
+Please address any comments to University Fire Marshal John Maule at (215) 204-7938 or Richard Box at (215) 204-8687.